EddOliver/Covital/Chronogram.md

-For the next week we will work on developing an information aggregator,
+For the next week we will work on developing an information aggregator,a tenative chatbot and wee will keep working on a form to poll people about possible solutions